nojronatron/nojronatron.github.io/code301-files/dive-into-react.md

 To run in Production Mode: `npm run build` from the project root directory.

 Note: There could be reason to execute `npm audit fix --force` to update some packages.
 This is up to you to figure out.

+### Adding React to an Existing Project Repo

+Following the "Single-page webapp setup" instructions will do a lot of work.
+If you try to run this command within a project folder where you already have a README.md file, amongst many others, NPX will refuse to execute.

+There is a possible work-around, depending on how many files would collide and how much cleanup work you want to do:

+1. Ensure your current project directory has been 'git initialized' and is on a dev branch.
+1. Create a new project directory.
+1. Follow create-react-app instructions for a new Web App.
+1. Copy all (root) folder files except for 'package-lock.json' and paste them into your existing project.
+1. Copy all files from the following folders: (root), src, and public to your existing project directory.
+Add new files, decide how to merge existing files.
+1. Delete 'package-lock.json'.
+1. Edit 'package.json' and change the "name" element to your existing project name.
+If there are other places where the project name is not correct, go ahead and fix it.
+1. Back at the terminal execute `npm install` to add and update the 'node_modules' folder.
+1. When done, deal with any issues you are concerned about (security fixes, min-version issues, etc).
+1. Run the React App using `npm start` and it should run as expected.
+Debug as necessary.

+At any point thereafter you can delete the new project directory, as the files are no longer necessary.

 ### Shortcuts